Charles1104/8fit/README.md

 The methodoloy can be divided into two parts:

-1. Data exploration and visualization \n
+1. Data exploration and visualization

 I started by loading the data set and exploring the different features with numpy and Pandas.
 Then, I moved to some data visualization in order to get some insights and a better grasp of the dataset.

-2. Data cleaning and Machine Learning (prediction) \n The data cleaning consists of getting rid of all the columns that are not numerical after transforming them into dummies columns.
+2. Data cleaning and Machine Learning (prediction)

+The data cleaning consists of getting rid of all the columns that are not numerical after transforming them into dummies columns.
 The user_id column was also removed as it contains irrelevant information for the prediction.
 Last step of data cleaning consists of dividing the the dataset into a training set (on which we will fit a model) and cross-validation set where we will fine-tune the hyper-parameters.

 Once the data is cleaned, two models have been fit to it: a logistic regression model and a random forest model.